-The True Colours Trust recognises that the safeguarding of children and other vulnerable people is a serious matter.
-Given the nature of our work it is highly unlikely that any member of staff or trustee would have direct and unsupervised contact with a child or vulnerable person, but we recognise our responsibility for promoting best practice with regards to safeguarding.
+The True Colours Trust recognises that the safeguarding of children and adults at risk (of harm and abuse) is a serious matter.
+Given the nature of our work it is highly unlikely that any member of staff or trustee would have direct and unsupervised contact with a child or adult at risk, but we recognise our responsibility for promoting best practice with regards to safeguarding.

-Staff and trustees will ensure they are accompanied by a parent or responsible adult when they come into contact with children or other vulnerable people in the course of their duties.
+Staff and trustees will ensure they are accompanied by a parent or responsible adult when they come into contact with children or adults at risk in the course of their duties.

-Staff and trustees who come into regular contact with children or other vulnerable people which is more than incidental or fleeting will have a Disclosure and Barring Service (DBS, formerly CRB) check completed for their work on behalf of the Trust.
+Staff and trustees who come into regular contact with children or adults at risk which is more than incidental or fleeting will have a Disclosure and Barring Service (DBS, formerly CRB) check completed for their work on behalf of the Trust.

-At any point in the life of a grant, staff and trustees will pass on any child welfare concerns to the SFCT Director, who will ensure these concerns are communicated to the relevant authorities.
+At any point in the life of a grant, staff and trustees will pass on any child welfare concerns to the SFCT Chief Executive Officer, who will ensure these concerns are communicated to the relevant authorities.

-In the highly unlikely event that accusations are made against a True Colours member of staff or trustee, the Director will investigate such allegations, if necessary under the SFCT Disciplinary Procedures.
+In the highly unlikely event that accusations are made against a True Colours member of staff or trustee, the Chief Executive Officer will investigate such allegations, if necessary under the SFCT Disciplinary Procedures.

-Before a grant is approved for any organisation which works with children and other vulnerable people it must demonstrate that it has a current Child Protection Policy in place.
+Before a grant is approved for any organisation which works with children or adults at risk, it must demonstrate that it has a current Safeguarding Policy in place.
 This should ideally include:

 - A named senior manager and/or trustee with responsibility for safeguarding in their organisations.
 Evidence also that staff, volunteers, and clients are made aware of who the manager is and how they can contact them.

-- Evidence that procedures are in place to conduct DBS checks on staff and volunteers.
-Evidence also that there are procedures to refresh DBS checks for relevant staff at reasonable intervals.
+- Evidence that procedures are in place to conduct DBS or PVG checks on staff and volunteers in the UK.
+Evidence also that there are procedures to refresh DBS or PVG checks for relevant staff at reasonable intervals.